janelia-flyem/clio_toplevel/README.md

 The function can be installed by copying the python and requirements file into a Google Cloud function environment.
 An "OWNER" environment variaable should be specified as an email address.
+If signature searching is supported, "SIG_BUCKET" should be set to the location of google storaage bucket containing the dataset signatures.

 ## API